IsaacShrestha/ember-simple-auth/README.md

 __Keywords__: Familiarity, lightweight javascript, popularity
  > It has minimal requirements with respect to application structure, routes etc. With its pluggable strategies it can support all kinds of authentication and authorization mechanism.

 The above description is from Ember-simple-auth’s official website, which caught our attention, specifically in aspects of “minimal requirements” required and ability to “support for all kind of authentication and authorization mechanism”, viewing this from security point of view, this library seemed a perfect candidate for software assurance project.

-Ember-simple-auth is one of the popular library for implementing authentication in projects developed using Emberjs framework, like ghost, runtastic, heroku, krit, crowdly.
+Ember-simple-auth is one of the popular library for implementing authentication in projects developed using EmberJS framework.
+It has been used in ghost, runtastic, heroku, krit, crowdly.
 Our familiarity with JavaScript, concepts related to session management and authentication was our key motivator.
 Small size of the Ember-simple-auth will help us to understand moving parts of this JavaScript library in a better depth.
 In addition to that, the community maintaining Ember-simple-auth  is active and is willing to accept contributions.